awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs.md

 To set up the required permissions for creating a stack set with **self\-managed** permissions, see [Performing stack set operations involving regions that are disabled by default](#stacksets-opt-in-regions) and [Grant self\-managed permissions](stacksets-prereqs-self-managed.md)\.

-To set up the required permissions for creating a stack set with **service\-managed** permissions, see [Performing stack set operations involving regions that are disabled by default](#stacksets-opt-in-regions) and [Enable trusted access with AWS Organizations](stacksets-orgs-enable-trusted-access.md)\.
+To set up the required permissions for creating a stack set with **service\-managed** permissions, see [Performing stack set operations involving regions that are disabled by default](#stacksets-opt-in-regions) and [Activate trusted access with AWS Organizations](stacksets-orgs-activate-trusted-access.md)\.

 ## Performing stack set operations involving regions that are disabled by default<a name="stacksets-opt-in-regions"></a>